stormearthandlava/stormearthandlava.github.io/guide/general/trinkets.md

 * Very strong passive trinket.
 It will either give you a lot of crit or deal good damage every 30s, rotating between the two.

 #### {{ site.data.gear.call_to_dominance }} (rare drop from Echo of Neltharion):
 * Medium passive trinket.
-It will give you a huge amount of intel after using {{ site.data.talent.fe }} or {{ site.data.talent.se }} for a very low duration.
+It will give you a huge amount of Intellect after using {{ site.data.talent.fe }} or {{ site.data.talent.se }} for a very low duration.
 When {{ site.data.gear.flowstone }} is your other trinket, it is the best second trinket to have.
 Be sure to sim yourself.

 #### {{ site.data.gear.ominous_chromatic_essence }} (from the Forgotten Experiments):
 * Medium passive trinket that gives a lot of secondaries if your whole group has it.
 It's unlikely that many specs play this, making it less good than it could be.